Young investors (or any beginner investor) will often ask: “What should I invest in?”

 Don’t get me wrong, I am not saying that everyone should jump into cryptocurrency.
-A young person should start reading articles on business and finance to be equip with the necessary knowledge to understand the true value of where they put their money into.
+A young person should start reading articles on business and finance to be equipped with the necessary knowledge to understand the true value of where they put their money into.

 On the topic of mobile-friendly investment platforms, I have personally invested with StashAway, Wahed and MyTheo.
-These platforms are great for beginners as they are simple, seamless and do not required investors to do as much homework before they invest.
+These platforms are great for beginners as they are simple, seamless and do not require investors to do as much homework before they invest.

 However, it is important to be reminded that we should diversify and not put all our eggs in the same basket.

 Recently, we have seen a US$7.6 bil online brokerage firm, Robinhood experienced a massive outage due to technical problems.
-Nevertheless, I encourage young investors to use platforms like these, but remember to consider other traditional investments.
+Nevertheless, I encourage young investors to use platforms like these but remember to consider other traditional investments.

 Are millennials apprehensive towards investing in the stock market?
 I personally don’t think so.
 Whether they ought to get help from a financial adviser, a robo adviser or opt for a DIY approach, I think millennials should start by doing their own research and try out the DIY approach.

 That being said, if they do not have the time or confidence, or they have tried the DIY approach with unsatisfactory results, they should consult a fee-based financial planner.
 A fee-based financial planner will identify and quantify their life objectives and assist them in choosing the correct investment.